 We are dependent on our packaging vendors.
 Because of the unique materials our products use, the complexity of some of our products, unique magnetic requirements, and high isolation voltage specifications, many of our products are more challenging to package than conventional integrated circuits.
 We have alternate vendors or potential alternate vendors for the majority of our products, but it could be expensive, time-consuming, or impractical to convert to another vendor in the event of a supply interruption due to vendors' business decisions, business conditions, or acts of God, including floods, typhoons, earthquakes, or pandemics.
 Furthermore, we may not be able to recover work in process or finished goods at a packaging vendor in the event of a disruption.
-Additionally, certain of our packaging vendors are in flood-susceptible areas.
-Flooding risks to such vendors may increase in the future due to possible higher ocean levels, extreme weather, and other potential effects of climate change.
 Supply delays, interruptions, or loss of inventory could seriously jeopardize our ability to provide products that are critical to our business and operations and may cause us to lose revenue.